Great Leap Forward: Agricultural collectives and other social changes

 Before 1949, peasants had farmed their own small pockets of land and observed traditional practices—festivals, banquets, and paying homage to ancestors.
 It was realized that Mao's policy of using a state monopoly on agriculture to finance industrialization would be unpopular with the peasants.
 Therefore, it was proposed that the peasants should be brought under Party control by the establishment of agricultural collectives which would also facilitate the sharing of tools and draft animals.

 This policy was gradually pushed through between 1949 and 1958 in response to immediate policy needs, first by establishing "mutual aid teams" of 5–15 households, then in 1953 "elementary agricultural cooperatives" of 20–40 households, then from 1956 in "higher co-operatives" of 100–300 families.
 From 1954 onward peasants were encouraged to form and join collective-farming associations, which would supposedly increase their efficiency without robbing them of their own land or restricting their livelihoods.

 By 1958, private ownership was abolished and all households were forced into state-operated communes.
 Mao demanded that the communes increase grain production to feed the cities and to earn foreign exchange through exports.
-China must follow a different path to socialism than the Soviet Union, Mao told delegates, by allowing its peasants to participate in economic modernisation and making more use of their labour.
+China must follow a path to socialism different from the Soviet Union's, Mao told delegates, by allowing its peasants to participate in economic modernisation and making more use of their labour.